michelleDeko/bbb-streaming/README.md

 Once you fetch bbb-streaming on your BigBlueButton server, you need to update a few environment variables including access to your BigBlueButton server, ID of the BigBlueButton meeting/class that you want to stream and Youtube or Facebook RTMP url (see below).

 After changing environment variables, start the docker container and start your BigBlueButton class.

-You will notice a new user with the name `live` joined your class.
-In your Youtube or Facebook streaming dashboard, you would notice your class getting streamed into.
-Share the streaming URL with your users to view the livestreaming of your class.
+You will notice a new user with the name `Live` has joined your class.

+On your Youtube or Facebook live streaming page (see below), you would notice your class getting streamed into.

+Share the streaming URL with your users to view the live streaming of your class.

 ## Install